Here's ten common myths, stereotypes and misconceptions about gay and lesbian people. How many have you heard before?

-'How do you know you are gay if you haven’t tried sex with someone of the opposite gender?'
+"How do you know you are gay if you haven’t tried sex with someone of the

 A lot of people who write into the problem page have had this question presented to them once they come out to friends and family.
 Just as daft a question would be to ask them back how they can be so certain of their heterosexuality if they’ve never had a same-sex experience.
 The simple answer is that you don’t have to try sex with anyone to know that you want sex with some people and not others.
 If I was never close to a man again, if all men except myself were teleported to another planet, I’d still be lusting after them for the rest of my life.
 Because I’m gay.
 Simple.

 Sexuality isn’t a choice.
-We don’t line men and woman up like flavours of ice cream to try.
 Sexuality is a deep-rooted part of who you are and it dictates who you are attracted to, before you so much as have your first kiss.
-I knew I was gay when I was fourteen, but I didn’t have a physical relationship until I was nineteen.
-During those intervening five years I was still as gay as I am now at thirty-four years old.
+I knew I was gay when I was fourteen but I didn’t have a physical relationship until I was nineteen.
+During those intervening five years I was still as gay as I am now at thirty-eight years old.

 Don’t put yourself into sexual situations that don’t feel right for you, even if those around you think it’s a good idea that you 'give it a try'.
 It’s not fair on you or the subject of the experiment.
 The only reason you should ever have sex with someone is because you truly want to.

-'Gay men are all effeminate, promiscuous and bitchy.
-Lesbian women are all butch, dress-dodging man-haters.'
+"Gay men are effeminate, promiscuous and bitchy.
+Lesbian women are butch,

 Gay people are as varied in appearance and behaviour as heterosexual people.
 Their beliefs and values have as broad a range as you can imagine.
-Although stereotypes might have originally been based on genuine observations, they tends to be based around the most visible element of a minority group.
+Although stereotypes might have originally been founded on genuine observations, they tends to focus on the most visible elements of a minority group.
 It’s human nature to want to label things so that we can make sense of the world.
 Putting all gay people in a box and assuming they all behave in a certain way makes it easier to deal with the unknown.

-Anal (or penetrative) sex is just one sexual activity that a male same-sex couple may engage in.
+Anal (or penetrative) sex is just one sexual activity that a male same-sex couple may engage in, but it's not limited to gay couples.
 There is no compulsory sexual activity, whether you're gay or straight, male or female.
 It’s up to the individuals involved to decide what they enjoy and feel comfortable doing.
 Many gay men don’t enjoy anal sex, or choose not to engage in it for various reasons, while some guys thoroughly enjoy it.
-It’s the same for any sexual act and is based on person taste.
+It’s the same for any sexual act and is based on personal taste.